Vedadiyan/genql/README.md

 The GROUP BY clause in GenQL works in a non columnar way making the `PARTITION` functionality redundant.
 When a `GROUP BY` is executed by GenQL, alongside normal grouping and including the group keys in the result set, the whole group is also included in the result under which is accessible through the `*` key.

 ## Functions
-GenQL supports the definition of custom functions.
-However, functions must be written in Go and then injected into the executor.
-In order to define a custom function, a function with the following signature has to be defined and injected into the executor using the `RegisterFunction` helper:
+GenQL allows defining custom functions.
+Custom functions must be written in Go and registered with the query executor.

+To define a custom function:

+Implement a function with the following signature:

     func(query *Query, current Map, functionOptions *FunctionOptions, args []any) (any, error)

+Register the function using the RegisterFunction helper:

+    executor.RegisterFunction("myFunction", myFunction)

+The registration makes the function available to GenQL queries under the given name.

+The custom function receives the query context, current result row, optional configuration, and query arguments.
+It returns the result value and any errors.

+This allows extending GenQL with domain-specific logic while maintaining security through type-safe APIs.
+Custom functions have access to the full Go language capabilities.

 ## Common Table Expressions
 Common Table Expressions (CTEs) are powerful temporary named result sets that enable modularizing complex queries in GenQL.
 CTEs are materialized subqueries that allow breakdown of multi-layered transformations into simpler building blocks.
 By assigning result data sets to inline view names, CTEs unlock capabilities like: